-This document describes how to use the microcontrollers of the STM32F0 Series in the context of a safety-related system, specifying the user's responsibilities for installation and operation in order to reach the targeted safety integrity level.
+This document describes how to use the STM32L0 Series microcontrollers in the context of a safety-related system, specifying the user responsibilities for installation and operation in order to reach the targeted safety integrity level.

-This manual applies to the microcontrollers of the STM32F0 Series and to X-CUBE-STL part number.
+This manual applies to microcontrollers belonging to the STM32L0 Series, and to the X-CUBE-STL part number.

-System designers can avoid going into the details of the functional safety standards application of the STM32F0 Series by following the indications reported in this manual.
+System designers can avoid going into the details of the functional safety standards application to the STM32L0 Series by following the indications reported in this manual.

 This manual is written in compliance with IEC 61508.
-It indicates how to use the STM32F0 Series microcontrollers in the context of other functional safety standards such as safety machine directives ISO 13849.
+It indicates how to use the STM32L0 Series microcontrollers in the context of other functional safety standards such as safety of machinery directives ISO 13849.

-The safety analysis summarized in this manual takes into account the variation in terms of memory size, internal peripheral number and package among the different part numbers of the Arm [®] Cortex [®] -M0 based STM32F0 Series microcontrollers.
+The safety analysis summarized in this manual takes into account the variation in terms of memory size, internal peripheral availability and count, and package between the different part numbers of the Arm[®] Cortex[®]-M3 based STM32L0xx microcontrollers.

-This manual has to be read along with the technical documentation for the related part numbers (such as reference manuals and datasheets) available on www.st.com.
+This manual has to be read along with the technical documentation on related part numbers (such as Reference Manuals and Datasheets) available on www.st.com.